KsirbJ/Lyrical/README.md

 * Run make or make compile.
 This will run the closure compiler and generate the required files.
 * Follow the steps [here](https://developer.chrome.com/extensions/getstarted#unpacked) to install the extension in Chrome.

+Alternatively you can get the live version of this extension [here](https://chrome.google.com/webstore/detail/lyrical/dkbbaocemdcnifbnpdbfklbnfoahmokg)